PyrleLata/coding_Django/README.md

 # coding_Django
-just django assignments
+to store django assignments

-first homework for django fullstack
+first homework for django fullstack is  Semi-Restful TV Shows